 Hello & Welcome ~ Thank you for visiting.
-I’d like to introduce myself by telling my “drumming story”.
-It begins (in this life) YES, when my heart first began beating, and I imagine — I first moved to that powerful, natural rhythm.
+I’d like to introduce my “rhythmical self” and Group Empowerment Drumming.
+The story begins (in this life) YES, when my heart first began beating, and I imagine — I first moved to that powerful, natural holistic rhythm.

-I suspect I’ve never forgotten that feeling; I have never stopped dancing to Heart Song!
+I suspect I’ve never forgotten that feeling; I have never stopped stepping and dancing to Heart Song!

 On a more conventional note: After a ten year career teaching at a Montessori Elementary School (ages 9-12) and six years as a senior manager at a farm winery in New York State – I’ve been enjoying leading community building and wellness-based drum circles.
-I am committed to bringing the positive, transformative power of the “Song of the Heart” to others.
+I am committed to bringing the positive, transformative power of group drumming to others.

 Having begun formal study of the West African Djembe in 1993 with Master Drummer Maurice Haltom of Ithaca, NY, and having played for an African Dance Class which he taught, in 2004 I felt drawn to take my energy into the field of wellness, and I began drum circle facilitator training.